Hair salons worry about re-opening without regulatory guidance, protective gear

 “It really becomes kind of a moral dilemma," said Hamilton.

-Her salon is preparing to open by re-arranging chairs so they are 6 feet apart, and scheduling fewer clients a day.
+Her salon is preparing to open by re-arranging chairs so they are six feet apart, and scheduling fewer clients a day.

-RELATED: Colorado moving to 'safer-at-home' status; here's what we know so far

 Denver's order is still set to end on April 30.